redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

   - TGIS Standalone ServingRuntime for KServe
 - Multi-model serving platform
   - OpenVINO Model Server

+##### Add serving runtime

+From RHOAI, Settings > Serving runtimes > Click Add Serving Runtime:
+- Select `Multi-model serving`
+- Select `Start from scratch`
+- Review, Copy and Paste in the content from `configs/rhoai-add-serving-runtime.yaml`
+- Add and confirm the runtime can be selected in a Data Science Project

 #### User Management

 - Data scientists